 2. Decoding complex words within sentences

-It is important to review some of the more challenging words within textbooks and demystify them earlier.
+Reviewing some of the more challenging words within textbooks and demystifying them earlier is important.
 This helps develop the right context for advanced words while giving students an intuitive sense of context and meaning.

 3. Encouraging students to write long-form

-Students can be asked to write stories, novels, or works of fiction, using some of the new words and story styles they may have learned from reading advanced-level books.
+Students can be asked to write stories, novels, or works of fiction using new words and story styles they may have learned from reading advanced-level books.
 A short jump in a Lexile score can be further cemented when students use their learnings and apply them on paper.

 4. Integrating online activities and learning platforms

-Online learning platforms are also a great way to introduce more challenging words, complex sentences, and advanced constructions.
+Online learning platforms are also great for introducing more challenging words, complex sentences, and advanced constructions.
 Kids can learn through gamification and animated learning while thinking it is playtime.
 This is perfect for students from Pre-K to Grade 5 as they can maximize their attention span through learning games, worksheets, etc.

 5. Reviewing Lexile score changes regularly